getcarina/getcarina.com/_tutorials/run-docker-image.md

 * Is your docker daemon up and running?
 ```

-If you receive this output, your virtual machine is not running on a Docker host.
-For instructions on how to fix this issue, perform the steps in [Create a Docker host](docs/tutorials/set-up-docker-machine).
+If you receive this output, your VM is not running on a Docker host.
+For instructions on how to fix this issue, perform the steps in [Create a virtual environment wit Docker host](docs/tutorials/set-up-docker-machine).

-### Next step
+### Next steps

 To learn how to create and share your own Docker image, go to [Make and share a Docker image](docs/tutorials/make-docker-image).